 Once you've submitted your ballot, you can sign-up to see the status of your Vote here:

 When you fill in the online form to sign-up, you have 3 choices for identification:

 —driver's license number

 —last 4 digits of your social security or

 —voter ID number

 People who registered to Vote decades ago have found that the first two ID numbers may not work for them, so you'll need your Voter ID #.
 If you still have a copy of the informational postcard you received before the primary, your Voter ID # can be found on there.
-OR, it can be found on the General Election Vote-By-Mail ballot - so write that number down before you turn in your ballot!
+OR, it can be found on your General Election Vote-By-Mail ballot - so write that number down before you turn in your ballot!

 Only people with disabilities will be able to Vote via machine in person.